cran-task-views/DifferentialEquations/DifferentialEquations.md

     done with the package `r pkg("rootSolve")`.
 -   The `r pkg("PBSmodelling")` package adds GUI functions to models.
--   Package `r pkg("cOde")` supports the automatic creation of dynamically linked code for packages
-    `r pkg("deSolve")` (or a built-in implementation of the sundials cvode solver) from inline C embedded in the R code.
--   Package `r pkg("rodeo")` is an object oriented system and code generator that creates and compiles efficient Fortran code for `r pkg("deSolve")` from models defined in stoichiometry matrix notation.
 -   Package `r pkg("ecolMod")` contains the figures, data sets and examples from a book on ecological modelling (Soetaert and Herman, 2009).
--   Package `r pkg("odin")` implements a high-level language for describing and implementing ordinary differential equations in R.
-    It provides a "domain specific language" (DSL) which looks like R but is compiled directly to C.

 ### Links